 The Conference on English Leadership (CEL) is a collaborative, dynamic, discussion-based forum for literacy leaders to explore current and emerging issues.
 CEL welcomes education professionals who want to seek solutions and share their special insights with others.
 Within CEL, leaders of literacy programs in a variety of settings--rural or urban, small districts or large, public or private, traditional or experimental--will find a vibrant forum for exploring contrasting and controversial ideas.Read more about our mission and vision here.CEL Members

-Join us for the NJ CEL Institute on Intentional Literacy Leadership this Friday, October 9, 2015 at Brookdale Community College in Lincroft, New Jersey.
+Join us for the NJ CEL Institute on Intentional Literacy Leadership on Friday, October 9, 2015 at Brookdale Community College in Lincroft, New Jersey.
 The dynamic program will feature interactive breakout sessions with local literacy leaders, a breakfast talk by Stony Lane Elementary Principal Tom Marshall, and a keynote by Educator Collaborative Founding Director Chris Lehman.
 Registration for this event has closed, but there's still time to register for the annual CEL Convention in Minneapolis, Minnesota from November 22-24, 2015!

 Join keynote speakers Carol Jago, Jeff Wilhelm, Penny Kittle, Harvey "Smokey" Daniels, and Sara K. Ahmed as we reflect on "A Leader's Legacy."
 Register today!